Our Housing Developments

 Manawanui Complex

-Manawatū Community Trust’s affordable housing building programme reignited July 2025, with the start of construction of new housing complex in Prince Street, Feilding.
+Manawatū Community Trust’s affordable housing building programme reignited in July 2025, with the start of construction of a new housing complex in Prince Street, Feilding.

 Corrick Court